balo85/foundation_paragraphs/README.md

 INTRODUCTION
 ------------

-The *Foundation 6 Utils Paragraphs* define a custom set of Paragraphs used as base for content management.
+The *Foundation 6 Utils Paragraphs* defines a custom set of Paragraphs used as the basis for content management.
-We love Zurb Foundation framework (URL https://get.foundation/), and we use it in quite all of our website.
+We love the [Zurb Foundation framework](https://get.foundation/), as we use it in almost all of our websites.
-For that, I've added all the standard Paragraphs that we use in all of our website in this module, so the basic development is faster.
+To make basic development faster, I've added all the standard paragraphs we use on our websites to this module.
-Please always check the doc of Zurb Foundation for any informations.
+Always check the Zurb Foundation document for any information.

 REQUIREMENTS